nf-core/dualrnaseq/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

-Within nf-core/dualrnaseq, Docker, Singluarity and test configuration profiles are available:
+The nf-core/dualrnaseq pipeline contains Docker, Singluarity and test configuration profiles:

 * `docker`
   * A generic configuration profile to be used with [Docker](http://docker.com/)
   * Pulls software from dockerhub: [`nfcore/dualrnaseq`](http://hub.docker.com/r/nfcore/dualrnaseq/)
 * `singularity`
   * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-  * Pulls software from DockerHub: [`nfcore/dualrnaseq`](http://hub.docker.com/r/nfcore/dualrnaseq/)
+  * Pulls software from SingularityHub: [`nfcore/dualrnaseq`](https://singularity-hub.org/)
 * `conda`
   * Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker or Singularity.
   * A generic configuration profile to be used with [Conda](https://conda.io/docs/)